onnx/onnx/docs/Operators.md

   outputs.
 Any other sequence inputs should have the same number of samples.
 The number of inputs and outputs, should match the one of the subgraph.

-  For each element in the output, a sample will be extracted from the input sequence(s) and the sub-graph will be applied to it.
-The outputs will contain the outputs of the sub-graph for each sample.
+  For each i-th element in the output, a sample will be extracted from the input sequence(s) at the i-th position and the sub-graph will be applied to it.
+  The outputs will contain the outputs of the sub-graph for each sample, in the same order as appeared in the input.

+  This operator assumes that processing each sample is independent and could executed in parallel or in any order.
+Users cannot expect any specific ordering in which each subgraph is computed.

 #### Version